acollierr17/lincoln-bot/INSTRUCTIONS.md

-# Code Challenge Instructions - Win Discord Nitro1
+# Code Challenge Instructions - Win Discord Nitro

 Hey, all!
 Here are the instructions and rules regarding this code challenge!
 If you have no idea what this challenge is about, please refer to [this video](https://youtu.be/0KzGNS0e788) on the channel.